Dafydd Llwyd Mathau

 Dafydd Llwyd Mathau (fl.
 1601–1629) was a 17th-century Welsh poet and strolling minstrel.
 It was thought by the bibliographer John Humphreys Davies (1871–1926) that he may have been from the Llangeitho area of Ceredigion (Cardiganshire).

-Poetry

 Mathau's works, written in Welsh, include poems in praise of several prominent Welsh families and a number of love poems.
 He is also known to have composed an awdl-style verse in 1611.